 Hydrogen sulfide (H2S) is abundant in the extremely hot water erupting from hydrothermal vents, while methane (CH4), is common in the fluids percolating up ant out of the seafloor at cold seep sites.
 The diagram on the next page demonstrates how chemosynthetic microbes harness energy released by reactions with these chemicals and use it to drive carbon fixation processes that convert inorganic carbon into sugar/food (C6H12O2 ).

-Why Is Chemosynthesis Important?
+Why is Chemosynthesis Important?

-In an unlit world without access to the Sun’s energy, chemosynthesis provides the basis for the development of rich, diverse communities.
+In a world without access to the Sun’s energy, chemosynthesis provides the basis for the development of rich, diverse communities.
 Chemosynthetic deep-sea bacteria form the base of a food web that includes a significant variety of marine life including shrimp, tubeworms, clams, crabs, fish, and octopods, just to name a few.